 6.59.1 Applicability to language

+The vulnerability as specified in TR 24772-1 clause 6.59 applies to Java.

-Java will throw an exception if a thread is not activated.
+Java will throw an exception if a thread is not able to be created.
 The “java.lang.OutOfMemoryError: Failed to create a thread” message occurs when the system does not have enough resources to create a new thread.
 There are three possible causes for this message: inadequate user/application resources, lack of native (or system) memory or there are too many threads already running.

+A try/catch can be used to ensure that if an OutOfMemoryError is encountered, then processes can be gracefully shutdown and resources cleanly released.
+It is generally not recommended that any other recovery be attempted.

 6.59.2 Guidance to language users